 ACTIVITY: Do you think this car is living or non-living?
+INSTRUCTIONS:

-- 1. Let's look which of the seven life processes the car carries out.
-(Remember if it is not an egg or a seed, if there is even one life process that something cannot do then it is not living!) - 2.
-Place a ✓ or a X in the last column.
+- Let's look which of the seven life processes the car carries out.
+(Remember if it is not an egg or a seed, if there is even one life process that something cannot do then it is not living!)
+Place a (or a X in the last column - 2.
+Place a \checkmark or a X in the last column.